-For some people and their eyes, it seems like every season is allergy season.
-In the spring, it is the tree and flower pollen; with summer's arrival the tree and flower pollen are joined by grass pollen; and in the fall it is weed pollen.
 The result?
-Red itchy eyes that also burn and sting.
-For some allergy sufferers in warmer parts of the country, these eye-aggravating allergies can be a bother for as many as 10 months out of the year.
+Red, itchy eyes that also burn and sting.
+For some people in warmer parts of the country, this can be a bother for as many as 10 months out of the year.

-- Consider purchasing a HEPA (high efficiency particulate air) filter.
-These filter systems are very effective at removing allergens from the air indoors.
+• Think about buying a HEPA (high efficiency particulate air) filter.
+These filter systems are good at removing allergens from the air indoors.